isaacs/minipass/README.md

 to call `stream.pause()` on creation, and then `stream.resume()` once you are ready to respond to the `end` event.

+However, this is _usually_ not a problem because:

 ### Emit `end` When Asked

 One hazard of immediately emitting `'end'` is that you may not yet have had